-We want endorsement by ANZMUSC to indicate that the research question is important, the study design (and conduct) is of the highest scientific quality, and the results are likely to make a significant impact on practice and/or policy.
+The ANZMUSC Publication Policy has been adapted from other established network groups.
+This policy has been developed in alignment with the endorsement principles of ANZMUSC.
+The purpose of endorsement by ANZMUSC is to indicate that the research question is important, the study design and methodology is of the highest scientific quality, and the results are likely to make a significant impact on practice and/or policy.
 Endorsement from ANZMUSC therefore comes with a set of requirements to protect the ANZMUSC brand.

 - The ANZMUSC Executive reserves the right to withdraw endorsement for publication at any stage of the submission for publication process should the scientific quality of a manuscript be deemed substandard or if conflicts cannot be resolved.